Last updated December 2022

 Running your accounts receivable business or team takes planning, organization, and the right tools.
 Along with the Accounts Receivable (AR) software organizations use to manage accounts, you need a payment gateway solution designed for your industry.
 What is a payment gateway and how do you choose the right one for accounts receivable?

 What is a payment gateway and how does it work?
 A payment gateway is the facilitator of a payment.
-The gateway works to make payments possible by encrypting, tokenizing and transferring consumer data on to the acquiring bank to be processed.
-A reputable gateway is essential to ensure the sensitive information consumers entrust to you while paying remains secure throughout the entire payment process.
+The gateway works to make payments possible by encrypting, tokenizing and transferring consumer data onto the acquiring bank to be processed.
+A secure payment gateway is essential to ensure sensitive information remains secure throughout the entire payment process.

-The second half of a payment gateway’s job is to then notify you, the merchant, on the status of the payment that was submitted.
+The second half of a payment gateway’s job is to notify merchants about the status of a submitted payment.
 This means providing accurate reporting to your company when payments are accepted or declined.

 Payment gateway providers are not interchangeable with merchant service providers or ACH providers.
-A payment gateway is the digital tool that facilitates the completion of payments, but they don’t provide the accounts necessary to begin processing those payments.
+A payment gateway service is a digital tool that facilitates the completion of payments.
+They don’t provide the merchant accounts necessary to begin processing credit card payments and ACH payments.

-For this, you require a merchant account, which can be secured through a merchant service provider (MSP) or ACH provider.
+For this, you need a merchant account, which can be secured through a merchant service provider (MSP) or ACH provider.

-Merchants who need help choosing an MSP or getting underwritten should first choose the gateway they prefer with the features they will find most useful.
-The best payment gateway services can work with multiple service providers, or give advice on what to expect during the process.
+Merchants who need help choosing an MSP or getting underwritten should first choose the payment processing gateway they prefer with the features they will find most useful.
+The best payment gateway services can work with multiple merchant service providers and give advice on what to expect during the merchant underwriting and onboarding process.